PratyushBalaji/Application-Download-Automation/README.md

 2. **Prepare Your CSV File**
    - Create or update a CSV file containing applicant data.
-   - The default column structure in the configuration includes:
+   - The default column structure in the configuration is based on the survey questions.
+     It includes :
      - **Source Language**: Language of the original source.
      - **Applicant Name: First & Family**: Full name of the applicant.
      - **CV**: URL to the CV file.